codingCapricorn/Couple-Of-Self-Developed-Websites/README.md

-# Simple And Dynamic Websites Building For Beginner
+# Simple And Dynamic Websites For Beginner

 Built websites using HTML,CSS,wordpress,Jquery,Javascript,Bootstrap.